gazebosim/gz-cmake/MIGRATION.md

 This file provides instructions for `ignition` library developers to adopt the `ignition-cmake` package into their own library's build system.
-This document is primarily targetted at ignition libraries that existed before `ignition-cmake` was available, but it might also be useful for getting a new `ignition` project started.
+This document is primarily targeted at ignition libraries that existed before `ignition-cmake` was available, but it might also be useful for getting a new `ignition` project started.